LifeSweetener/PDDL-Game-For-PlanSys2-Planner/README.md

 <h2>And what bout domain?</h2>
 <p>
  We have a <b>cleaner</b> who has to "destroy" all <b>cobblestones</b> lying on the playing field.
 This game <b>field</b> consists of separate <b>cells</b> with their texture and position.
  They are arranged in the form of a two-dimensional table and have a row number and a column number, which define their nominal <b>coordinates</b>.
-Size of the table is <b>random</b> and is generated via discrete uniform distribution of random variables whose algorithm is included into standard C++ library in <random> file.
+Size of the table is <b>random</b> and is generated via discrete uniform distribution of random variables whose algorithm is included into standard C++ library in &lt;random&gt; header file.
 </p>

 <p>